• Feb 21, 2025

 2. Manali, Himachal Pradesh

 A Haven for nature enthusiasts situated in the lap of the glorious Himalayas, Manali is a heaven for nature enthusiasts.
 This hill station in Himachal Pradesh offers breathtaking views, snow-capped peaks, copious rivers, and dense valleys.
-The visitors indulge in various activities like river rafting and more.
+The visitors indulge in various activities, such as river rafting and more.

 Top Attractions: Hidimba Devi Temple, Manu Temple, Bhrigu Lake